The following discussion and analysis should be read in conjunction with the

 We also maintain an active dialogue with several offshore specialist and marine

-operations partners in the
+operations partners in the North Sea and North America to support our

 deployment, maintenance, and recovery operations and projects.